The Seven: The lives and legacies of the founding fathers of the Irish Republic

 One hundred years on, award-winning author Ruth Dudley Edwards explores how the lives of Ireland’s founding fathers converged and how they came to espouse violence and asks if they had a coherent vision for their country or if they were, as some now allege, little more than a collection of fanatical misfits and failures.
 A brilliant, thought-provoking re-assessment, The Seven provides a scrupulous examination of each of these men, challenging us to judge their actions and to find an answer to the question of what their legacy should be.

-The Seven - The Lives and Legacies of the Founding Fathers of the Irish Republic will be published by Oneworld on 22nd March 2016.
+The Seven – The Lives and Legacies of the Founding Fathers of the Irish Republic published by Oneworld on 22nd March 2016.
 Hardback, £18.99/$24.
 Available as kindle, hardback and paperback on Amazon.

 The Seven was short-listed for the Orwell Prize